TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 3. Configure the Frontend Template
 ==================================

-TypoScript configuration is needed as well.
+`TypoScript`:pn: configuration is needed as well.
 Therefore add an entry in the static template list found in `sys_templates`.
 This should be done within :file:`Configuration/TCA/Overrides/sys_template.php`: